With investors knocking, PlayVS opens the door to a $30M Series B

 Alongside the raise, PlayVS also announced new game partnerships, bringing Rocket League and SMITE into the company’s portfolio.
 Rocket League and SMITE join League of Legends, which was added to the platform two months ago.

 PlayVS launched early this year with a relatively novel approach to the esports world.
-Instead of focusing on the current esports space, PlayVS realized that there was a huge opportunity to bring infrastructure to the esports landscape in high school.
+Instead of focusing on the current esports space, PlayVS realized there was a huge opportunity to bring infrastructure to the esports landscape in high school.
 As more and more esports careers are created through investment by colleges (via scholarships) and esports orgs, PlayVS gives students a place to show off their skills and get in front of recruiters.

 The first step in the process was establishing a partnership between PlayVS and the NHFS, which is essentially the NCAA of high school sports.
-Through that partnership, PlayVS handles team schedules, district league schedules, coaching clinics, referees, and sets up an in-person live spectator event for the State Championship at the end of the year.
+Through that partnership, PlayVS handles team schedules, district league schedules, coaching clinics and referees, and sets up an in-person live spectator event for the State Championship at the end of the year.

-Right now, the company is in the midst of its Season Zero, testing out the platform with a small number of states — Connecticut, Georgia, Kentucky, Massachusetts, and Rhode Island — in preparation for the official Inaugural Season, which will begin in 2019.
-Today, PlayVS is adding Alabama (AHSAA), Mississippi (MISSHSAA), and parts of Texas (TCSAAL) to the program.
+Right now, the company is in the midst of its Season Zero, testing out the platform with a small number of states — Connecticut, Georgia, Kentucky, Massachusetts and Rhode Island — in preparation for the official Inaugural Season, which will begin in 2019.
+Today, PlayVS is adding Alabama (AHSAA), Mississippi (MISSHSAA) and parts of Texas (TCSAAL).

 But the growth of the company is largely dependent on states and school districts, which is why PlayVS is announcing the launch of Club Leagues.
 Club Leagues is identical to the PlayVS sports league product, except there is no State Championship at the end.
-Still, students who do not yet have access to the official PlayVS sports league can create teams, join up, and play matches.
+Still, students who do not yet have access to the official PlayVS sports league can create teams, join up and play matches.

-Eventually, Parnell says, the company will phase out Club Leagues as soon as official sport leagues are available to those players.
+Eventually, Parnell says, the company will phase out Club Leagues as soon as official sports leagues are available to those players.